Peanut Butter Chocolate Cake

 - 2 tsp apple cider vinegar

 - 1/4 cup powdered sugar

 - 1 cup almond milk

 - 2/4 soft peanut butter

-- Shift together the dry ingredients ( flour, cocoa, baking powder, soda, vanilla powder, sugar and salt) in a large bowl.
+Put together with the dry ingredients ( flour, cocoa, baking powder, soda, vanilla powder, sugar and salt) in a large bowl.
 Whisk once more to mix and aerate the ingredients.
 Put aside and prepare the wet ingredients.
 Add the wet ingredients (water, orange juice, chocolate, oil, almond milk and vinegar) in a bowl and mix well.

 Put parchment paper in a pan, spread oil and sprinkle some flour.
 Add the cake mixture immediately, tap it in the counter to release the air bubbles and put in the oven in the middle rack.

 Bake for 30-45 minutes, test with a clean knife and if it's ready, remove from the oven.
 (If the knife comes out clean your cake it's ready).

 Let it cool for 5 minutes and then run a thin knife around the cake to release the cake.
 Place a big plate over it and turn upside down.
 Remove the paper, flip again and let it cool completely.
 When it's ready to wrap it very well with a clean film to keep it moist and place it in the fridge for 30 minutes.

 Cut the chocolate into small pieces and put it in a bowl.
 Put the almond milk with the sugar and the peanut butter in a pan and heat over medium heat.
 Pour over the chocolate pieces and let it rest for 5 minutes covered.
 Then add the vanilla and mix well.
 Let it cool.
 Keep the half portion out of the fridge and the other half in the fridge to get thick.